Jaxson Dart: 2025 season

 Dart began his rookie season as the backup to Russell Wilson.
 On September 23, 2025, after a 0–3 start to the season for the Giants, Dart was announced as the new starting quarterback in the Week 4 matchup against the Los Angeles Chargers.
-He beat the then-undefeated Chargers on September 28, completing 13-of-20 passes for 111 yards and adding a rushing touchdown.
+In his first start, the Giants beat the then-undefeated Chargers on September 28 and Dart completed 13-of-20 passes for 111 yards and adding a rushing touchdown.

 On October 9, Dart defeated the defending champion Philadelphia Eagles, completing 17-of-25 passes for 195 yards and rushing 13 times for 58 yards.
 He joined Patrick Mahomes as the only quarterbacks since at least 1991 to lead their teams to an opening-drive touchdown in each of their first three career starts.

-In the Week 10 game against the Chicago Bears, Dart scored two rushing touchdowns and became the first quarterback in history to run for a touchdown in five consecutive games.
-However, he suffered a concussion in the third quarter and missed the rest of the game as the Giants lost 24–20.
-Third-string quarterback Jameis Winston took over as the starter for the following week's game.
+In the Week 10 game against the Chicago Bears, Dart suffered a concussion in the third quarter and missed the rest of the game as the Giants lost 24–20.
+Third-string quarterback Jameis Winston took over as the starter for the next two games.

+2026 season

+Dart made his first career Week 1 start on September 13, 2026, against the Dallas Cowboys.
+He completed 23-of-29 passes for 230 yards in a 28–20 win to give the Giants their first opening game win since 2022.

+During Monday Night Football against the Los Angeles Rams in Week 2, Dart departed after suffering a left knee injury.
+On September 23, it was revealed that Dart had suffered significant damage to his left knee, including the meniscus, MCL, and PCL, which required surgery and prematurely ended his 2026 season.